 Play store update coming to your Chromebook

-Google stated that Google Play access should be available for for the Chromebook Pixel (2015) soon, and that it they would add support for more devices.
+Google stated that Google Play access should be available for the Chromebook Pixel (2015) soon and that they would add support for more devices.
 So if you’re an owner, fret not.
 The update will be released to the original trio.

 The Play store is still pretty much in beta, and you have to manually turn it on the Settings menu.
 If you want to test it out since you don’t own either of those Chromebooks, you can do so.
 Be forewarned that the experience won’t be without error.
 Using an app built for a smartphone or tablet on a laptop using a keyboard and touchpad isn’t a smooth transition if you really think about it, no?
 Of course.

 Either way, this is huge for Google.
 Two out of three Chromebooks have received the initial update, and plenty more are on the list.
 Some manufacturers are starting to use hardware built for the porting of Play store apps on Chromebooks, such as Lenovo with its Yoga Book and other brands with more touchscreen integration and tweaks to make apps a more seamless experience on Chromebooks.
 A small step for updates.
 A Big step for Google.
 As Chromebooks evolve, we should see them more suited for apps all around.